2024-25 Edition

 Richard Arum, Ph.D.
 University of California, Berkeley, Professor of Education; Criminology, Law and Society; Sociology

 Swethaa Ballakrishnen, Ph.D.
-Stanford University, Assistant Professor of Law; Asian American Studies; Criminology, Law and Society; Sociology
+Stanford University, Associate Dean for Faculty Research and Development and Professor of Law; Asian American Studies; Criminology, Law and Society; Sociology

 Elizabeth E. Cauffman, Ph.D.
 Temple University, Professor of Psychological Science; Criminology, Law and Society; Education; School of Law (adolescent development, mental health, juvenile justice, legal and social policy)